30 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 Please consult with the trial coordinators for more details.

-How is transcutaneous spinal cord stimulation (tSCS) different from other treatments for spinal cord injury?
+What prior data suggests that transcutaneous spinal cord stimulation is safe for individuals with spinal cord injury?

 This trial is for individuals under 12 months post-traumatic incomplete spinal cord injury (iSCI) between C4-T10, who can walk but slower than 1.46 m/s.
 They must be adults weighing no more than 220lbs with intact skin where the device will sit and have enough upper body strength to use a stability aid.